ioccc-src/temp-test-ioccc/README.md

 has happened, it is time to retire this repo that as served the IOCCC well since it was forked on 2022 Sep 18 17:30 🕠 Pacific time.

-We plan to, on or about 2024 Dec 29, archive this repo and make it **Read Only**.
+We plan to, on 2024 Dec 30, archive this repo and make it **Read Only**.
 We **THANK** the many who put **THURSANDS OF HOURS OF HARD WORK** on this repo since it was forked.

-If you are reading this after we have archived this repo and put it into **Read Only** mode we invite you to use instead visit the merge target of this repo:
+If you are reading this after we have archived this repo and put this repo into **Read Only** mode, then we invite you to visit the merge target of this repo:

 - [Official
 IOCCC winner repo](https://github.com/ioccc-src/winner)

-And the websire to generates:
+And to visit the website the winner repo to generates:

 - [Official IOCCC web site](https://www.ioccc.org)